Facilities & Housing Associate

 Where Else Can I Eat in Teton Village?

 Teton Village offers a variety of dining options.
-The Festival is grateful for the support provided by these restaurants within walking distance of Walk Festival Hall: Couloir Restaurant, the Handlebar, Il Villaggio Osteria, Spur and Teton Thai.
-We highly recommend the food and drinks at any and all of them!
+The Festival is grateful for the support provided by these restaurants within walking distance of Walk Festival Hall: Mangy Moose; Ascent Lounge, West Bank Grill and the Handlebar at the Four Seasons Jackson Hole; Spur at Teton Mountain Lodge; and Teton Thai.
+We highly recommend the food and drinks at all of them!

 Where Should I Stay When I Visit Jackson?